Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Data Types

-Two fields recur throughout and are protocol plumbing rather than application data:
+The following two fields recur throughout and are protocol plumbing rather than application data.

 • QueryID correlates a reply with the request that produced it; the bindings manage it for you.